 The Most Scenic Hike We’ve Ever Done: Colorado’s Blue Lakes

 Hike to 3 picturesque blue alpine lakes on Colorado’s Blue Lakes Trail with this complete trail guide.
-This guide features everything you need to know before you go, including, when to go, what to bring, all about the trail, and much more.
+Featuring everything you need to know before you go, including, when to go, what to bring, all about the trail, and much more.

 If you are looking for an unforgettable, magnificent, and thrilling adventure in Colorado this summer, look no further than the challenging 8 mile hike to the Blue Lakes.